-It’s no surprise that student retention is one of the biggest strategic concerns in Higher Education these days.
-With 30-50% of university students withdrawing from their studies before completing their degree, the need to find a remedy to this costly problem has quickly become a priority.
+Unsurprisingly, student retention is one of the biggest strategic concerns in Higher Education these days.
+With 30-50% of university and college students withdrawing from their studies before completing their degrees, finding a remedy to this costly problem has quickly become a priority.

 So, where does this leave you as Higher Education providers?
 What tools exist today to tackle such a mighty and multifaceted issue?
 The good news is that the solution might be simpler and more accessible than you think.